error27/smatch/Documentation/IR.md

 - .symbol: (pseudo_t) input symbol (alias .src)
 - .target: symbol's address

+#### OP_SETFVAL
+Create a pseudo corresponding to a floating-point literal.
+- .fvalue: the literal's value (long double)
+- .target: the corresponding pseudo
+- .type: type of the literal & .target

 #### OP_SETVAL
-Create a pseudo corresponding to a value.
+Create a pseudo corresponding to a string literal or a label-as-value.
-The value is given as an expression EXPR_STRING, EXPR_FVALUE or EXPR_LABEL (pseudos for integral constants are directly created at linearization and doesn't need this instruction)
+The value is given as an expression EXPR_STRING or EXPR_LABEL.
 - .val: (expression) input expression
 - .target: the resulting value
 - .type: type of .target, the value